horiehitoki/naledi/appview/README.md

-# stellar-appview
+# naledi-appview

-This is a Stellar AppView Server.
+This is a Naledi AppView Server.

 # Develop